Bathroom Remodeling Plans

 Incorporate Grab Bars and Support Rails

-• Consider vertical and horizontal grab bars for added support
+• Consider both vertical and horizontal grab bars for added support

 • Ensure proper placement and anchoring for maximum safety